Fiestas Patrias (Chile): Activities

 The celebration of Fiestas Patrias is an expression of Chilean culture.
-Traditional activities associated with the Dieciocho include Chilean rodeo, dancing the cueca, going to fondas, and barbecue.
+Traditional activities associated with the Dieciocho include dancing the cueca, going to fondas, and barbecue.

 Officially, activities on September eighteen are centered on a religious celebration "Te Deum Ecuménico de Fiestas Patrias".
 This ceremony, which is organized by the Catholic Church and led by the Archbishop of Santiago, has taken place since 1811 when it was started by José Miguel Carrera.
 In 1971, President Salvador Allende asked that the celebration become more ecumenical, encompassing the diverse religious beliefs throughout the country.
 The ceremony itself begins at 11:00 am in the Plaza de Armas.

 Military parades and civil school parades are held on this day in major cities and towns nationwide.
 Many Chileans travel during the Fiestas Patrias to visit family, friends and relatives in other parts of the country and join the celebrations there.
 In Santiago, many people travel to resorts on the Pacific coast, especially Viña del Mar and the Litoral Central region.
 It is estimated that 2 million Chileans—nearly one-eighth of the country's population—travel during this holiday.

 19 September, the anniversary of the installation of the First Government Council and the very first military parade in Chilean history, marks the grand finale: the Great Military Parade of Chile commemorating the glories of the Chilean Army, on Santiago's O'Higgins Park and overseen by the President of Chile in his/her performance of his/her constitutional mandate as Commander-in-Chief of the Armed Forces.
 Attracting millions of people, and simulcast live on radio, television and on the Internet, the parade, led by the Chilean Armed Forces (Chilean Army, Chilean Navy and Chilean Air Force) and the Carabineros de Chile, plus since 2019 the Investigations Police of Chile, takes place in the afternoon, and (when 19 September is a Sunday, Monday, Tuesday or Wednesday) marks the end of the holiday.